PennChopMicrobiomeProgram/SampleRegistry/README.md

 ## Using the library

 The `sample_registry` library can be installed and run anywhere by following the instructions in Development (you don't need to do the `create_test_db` and running the site (bottom two commands)).
 To connect it to a Postgres backend, you'll need to also set the environment variables `DB_HOST`, `DB_USER`, `DB_NAME`, and `DB_PSWD`.

+## Manually build Docker image

+If you want to iterate over a feature you can only test on the K8s deployment, you can manually build the Docker image instead of relying on the release workflow.
+Use `docker build -t ctbushman/sample_registry:latest -f Dockerfile .` to build the image and then `docker push ctbushman/sample_registry:latest` to push it to DockerHub.
+You can then trigger the K8s deployment to grab the new image.

+N.B.
+You might want to use a different tag than `latest` if you're testing something volatile so that if someone else is trying to use the image as you're developing, they won't pull your wonky changes.